Charlie McMurryRead Bio

-Cindy Tang is a second-year student intending Business Administration and Sociology with a minor in Human Rights Interdisciplinary.
+Cindy Tang is a second-year student intending majors in Business Administration and Sociology with a minor in Human Rights Interdisciplinary.
 Originally from Columbus, OH, Cindy has passions for diversity & inclusion, people, and education.
 In Cindy's free time, she enjoys hiking, vintage shopping, and trying new restaurants.
-Cindy is currently an RA in Blackwell Hall and her favorite ice cream flavor is cotton candy.
+Cindy is currently an RA in Blackwell Hall and is a huge fan of the Ohio State Buckeyes.

 Ankita currently serves as the Vice President of Finance and is a second-year intending to major in Business Administration and Political Science.
 Outside of the Forum, Ankita is involved in Berkeley Women in Business and is a volunteer at the YWCA's Young Women Financial Literacy Program.
 In her free time, Ankita enjoys spending time outdoors, feeding her sweet tooth at trendy dessert spots, and adventuring with friends.